-The calorimeter trigger covers the region $-4.9 < \eta < 4.9$ and $\phi = 0$ to $2\pi$ .
-On the detector, cells are combined to form trigger towers, with a reduced granularity of $\Delta\eta \times \Delta\phi = 0.1 \times$ 0.1 over the region $-2.5 < \eta < 2.5$ for the CP and a granularity of $\Delta\eta \times \Delta\phi = 0.2 \times 0.2$ for the JEP.
-Analogue pulses enter the Preprocessor, where they are digitised to 10-bit precision at a frequency of 40 MHz.
+0.1 over the region $-2.5 < \eta < 2.5$ for the CP and a granularity of $\Delta \eta \times \Delta \phi = 0.2 \times 0.2$ for the JEP.
+Analog pulses enter the Preprocessor, where they are digitized to 10-bit precision at a frequency of 40 MHz.
 After bunch-crossing identification (BCID), the precise value of transverse energy for each trigger tower is produced in a lookup table.
 The transverse energy is an 8-bit word, giving a transverse energy scale up to 255 GeV.
 The total numbers of trigger towers is 7200.
+The CP and JEP receive digitized calorimeter trigger-tower data from the Preprocessor, and send trigger multiplicity information to the CTP via Common Merger Modules (CMM).
+Using Readout Driver (ROD) modules, the CP and JEP also provide region-of-interest (RoI) information for the Level-2 trigger, and intermediate and final results to the data acquisition (DAQ) system for monitoring and diagnostic purposes.